rsp/node-tryjson/README.md

 Why
 ---
-Not everyone knows that you should **always** run `JSON.parse` inside of the `try/catch` block or otherwise you risk your application crashing on bad input.
-Most of the examples of using `JSON.parse` that I see online never does that.
+Not everyone knows that you should **always** run `JSON.parse` inside of a `try/catch` block or otherwise you risk your application crashing on bad input.
+Most of the examples of using `JSON.parse` posted online never does that.
 People usually assume that you will get `undefined` on bad or empty input but you don't.

 **Remember: Always `try { JSON.parse() }` or use `tryjson.parse()`**